MRodz/tgForms/README.md

 # tgForms

-> Generate HTML forms from Turtle RDF representations
+> Generate HTML forms from RDF/Turtle

-tgForms is a JavaScript library to generate HTML forms from Turtle RDF representations.
+tgForms is a JavaScript library to generate HTML forms from RDF/Turtle.
 It was originally written for the use with [TextGrid](http://textgrid.de).

 ## Installation

 If you have [node.js](http://nodejs.org) and [Bower](http://bower.io) installed, you can get the latest development version of tgForms with the following command: